sgoldenlab/simba/docs/Scenario2.md

   * Total distance moved for Animal 1
   * Total distance moved for Animal 2

+ If the data contains the tracking of 1 animal, the data plots currently displays the below metrics.
+   * Current velocity of the Animal
+   * Mean velocity of Animal
+   * Total distance moved for the Animal

 >*Note*: The code will run through each csv file in your `project_folder\csv\machine_results` directory, and generate one data frame for each frame of the video and save it in the `project_folder\frames\output\live_data_table` directory, contained within a new folder named after the video file.
 If you would like to generate data plots for only a select csv file, remove the files you want to omitt from visualizing  gantt charts from the `project_folder\csv\machine_results` directory.
 For example, you can manually create a temporary `project_folder\csv\machine_results\temp` directory and place the files you do **not** want to visualize in this temporary folder.
 If you'd like to create a video or gif from the data frames, you can do so by using the [SimBA tools menu](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md) and the [`Merge images to video`](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#merge-images-to-video) or [Generate gifs](https://github.com/sgoldenlab/simba/blob/master/docs/Tutorial_tools.md#generate-gifs) tools.

 4. **Generate path plot**.
 In the `Visualization` menu, and the sub-menu `Visualizations`, use the third menu named `Path plot` to generate graphs depicting the movement of the animals, the location of the animals, where the behaviors of interest occurs.
 The 'severity' and location of a behavior can also be visulized with a color-coded heat map.
 The output may look something like this: